Stop Blaming the Handoff — Your Delivery Model Is Broken

 Quality gates are annoying.

 Everybody gets at least one villain.
-Nobody is forced to redesign the system.
+Nobody has to redesign the system.

-It turns a system design failure into a personality critique.
+A system design failure turns into a personality critique.

 But in most large enterprise programs, the deeper issue is this: